A Classical Model Correspondence for G-symmetric Random Tensor Networks: Conclusions and Future Work

-In future work, we would like to understand more precisely the phase transition in the classical spin model we consider.
-This will tell us precisely the bond dimension above which we may choose a random PEPS with area law with high probability.
-This analysis can be done by performing extensive numerical work on the classical, modified Ising model presented above.
-We note that this is computationally challenging due to the nonlocality of the modification, though not prohibitively so.
-We would also like to extend our model to a larger class by including more symmetries.
+It's worth noting that our construction, alongside the original results from \cite{Hayden1}, provide a methodology for relating features of tensor networks to terms in a classical spin model.
+This might allow someone to extend our model to a larger class by including other features.
 For example, one may encompass all string-net models by way of generalizing the symmetry to include MPOs symmetries \cite{csahinouglu2014characterizing}.
 This would require determination of a symmetric subspace projector for any MPO symmetry or another way to represent a generalized symmetry on an otherwise random tensor network.
 Another avenue of interest may be to extend the G-symmetric random tensor network construction to one where additional tensors without associated physical Hilbert spaces are added to the network.
-This may be of particular interest in the case of understanding G-symmetry in a holographic tensor network.
-It also appears straightforward to extend the correspondence to Projected Entangled Simplex States whereby our entanglement occurs on simplices constructed from multiple vertices rather than between adjacent vertices.
+It also appears straightforward to extend the correspondence to constructions like Projected Entangled Simplex States whereby our entanglement occurs on simplices constructed from multiple vertices rather than between adjacent vertices, perhaps giving way to classical spin models with several-body interactions.